stnuessl/climp/README.md

 Ok so you got climp installed, but how do you use it?
-Here is a short guide providing the most important commands which may help you get started.
+Here is a short guide providing the most important commands which may help you getting started.

 ### Setting up and running a playlist